What We Do

 A:You may complete the FAFSA as early as October 1, for the upcoming aid year.
 Example: 2018-19 FAFSA is available Oct.
 1, 2017 to June 30, 2018 and 2019-20 FAFSA is available Oct.
 1, 2018 to June 30, 2019.

 Q: Where can I apply for scholarships?

-A: Please visit https://nmhuscholarships.awardspring.com/.
-Log in with your full NMHU student email address and provide your password if you are a student currently enrolled.
-As a new student, not currently enrolled, please visit https://nmhuscholarships.awardspring.com/prospective/signin and create log in credentials.
+A: Please visit the Award Springs web page.
+Log in with your full NMHU student email address and provide your password if you are a currently enrolled student.
+If you are a new student, not currently enrolled, please visit the Highlands Scholarships page, sign in and create login credentials.

 Q: How do I apply for student loans?

 A: You must have a completed FAFSA file, be enrolled for a minimum of 6 hours in your program of study, and submit a Federal Direct Stafford Loan Request form to request funds.
-This form may be found on the NMHU website at http://its.nmhu.edu/IntranetUploads/004526-2017-18Loan-432017125203.pdf.
-You must also complete a Direct Loan Entrance Counseling session at www.studentloans.gov.
-Once the loan is certified by the Office of Financial Aid and Scholarships, you will be required to sign a Direct Loan Master Promissory Note (MPN) at www.studentloans.gov.
+You must also complete a Direct Loan Entrance Counseling session.
+Once the loan is certified by the Office of Financial Aid and Scholarships, you will be required to sign a Direct Loan Master Promissory Note (MPN).